AlaskaAirlines/AuroDesignTokens/README.md

 1. To maintain the single source of record of the distributed token files
 1. Provide example pipelines of how to use Design Tokens in prod apps

-### The src/ dir
+### The ./src dir

 Within the project's `src/` dir are the various token values stored in `.json` format.
+These are the production resources distributed via npm.

-### The example/ dir
+### The ./example dir

 Contained within the `example/` directory are example `style.scss` and `config.json` files that illustrate how the Orion Design Tokens can be included with a production project.

-### Example config.json file
+### ./example/config.json file

-The `config.json` file, contained within the `example/` directory will output multiple production consumable assets, but **you will not use ALL of them** on any one project.
+The `config.json` file, contained within the `./example/` directory will output multiple production consumable assets.
 Examples for the following platforms are currently supported:

 1. CSS
 1. Sass